tock/design-explorations/typed_syscall_data/README.md

 `UpcallArbitraryData` and invoke the function pointer with the userdata pointer and `UpcallArbitraryData` as parameters.

+Note: Unlike TRD 104, in this syscall ABI Yield returns the upcall's arguments to the userspace library and expects the userspace library to invoke the callback.
+This allows for more than four registers' worth of arguments to be passed to the upcall without requiring the kernel to push arguments onto the userspace stack.

 If there is an upcall, yield-wait-for returns `(Register, Register, Register, Register)`.
 The four `Register` values are the upcall's `ArbitraryData(4)` parameters.